lit/lit-element/docs/_guide/publish.md

 This page describes how to publish a LitElement component to npm.

 We recommend publishing JavaScript modules in standard ES2017.
 If you're writing your element in standard ES2017, you don't need to transpile for publication.
-If you're using decorators, class fields, or other ES2017+ features, you will need to transpile your element for publication.
+If you're using TypeScript, or ES2017+ features such as decorators or class fields, you will need to transpile your element for publication.

-## Publish to npm
+## Publishing to npm

 To publish your component to npm, [see the instructions on contributing npm packages](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).